AbelLevran/AbelLevran/README.md

 - 👋 Hi, I’m @AbelLevran
 - 👀 I’m interested in Front End
-- 🌱 I’m currently learning HTML, CSS, JS, Git
+- 🌱 I’m currently learning HTML, CSS, JS, Bootstrap, Git
-- 📫 How to reach me abellevrann@gmail.com
+- 📫 How to reach me abellevrann@gmail.com or abellevrann@student.unp.ac.id

 <!---
 AbelLevran/AbelLevran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.